noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/initializers.md

 Here, the initializer is calling a public function.
 It can also call a private function.
 Learn more about calling functions from functions [here](./call_functions.md).

-To see constructors in action, check out the [Aztec.nr getting started guide](../../../getting_started/aztecnr-getting-started.md).
+To see an initializer in action, check out the [Counter Contract Tutorial](../../../tutorials/contract_tutorials/counter_contract.md).